marquieguia/BSc-FYP/Code/README.txt

-'arrhenius_plot.ipynb' obtains the TPC and residual graph 'create_eme_db.ipynb'
+'residuals.py' outputs a TPC and a residue graph of the input data.
-'get_residual_onetest.ipynb'